Longstone GAC: The 1990s

 In the early '90s, Longstone faced the prospect of relegation to Division 2.
 They needed a point against League Champions Burren in the final match of the season to stay up.
 In a nerve-wrecking game, the 'Stone showed their spirit and clawed and scraped for every ball, while a bit of luck was needed in the 3rd minute of injury time as a Burren free sailed wide and the 'Stone had won the right to a play-off for their Division 1 status.
 Then followed two vital play-off matches, against Clonduff and Carryduff, both of which Longstone won.

 1991 saw the return of silverware to the Longstone Club.
 Under the management of Thomas McCartan (Snr.) and Finbar Cotter, the Longstone Reserves overcame the strong challenge of their Ballyholland counterparts to win the Father Davies Shield.
 The captain of the victors, Michael Haughian, lifted the shield in Petit Park, Rostrevor, in front of a huge Longstone following.
 The victory, although narrow, was deserved and it was the typical poaching style of the forwards which sealed it for Longstone, with a spectacular goal late in the second half.

 Longstone Panel: Martin Burden, Michael Haughian (Capt.), Niall Rogers, Wilfred Rogers, Joseph Blair, Thomas McCartan (Jnr.), Adrian Haughian, Denis Cotter, Brendan McDowell, John Poland, Michael Curran, Emmett Haughian (Jr.), Christopher Burden, Eamon Kelly, Brendan Trainor, John Trainor, Terry Trainor, Kieran Rooney, Peter Trainor (Snr.), Aquinas Haughian, Eugene Cunningham, Paul Trimble.

 Ambrose Rogers did the Longstone Club proud in 1991 when he realised his lifelong ambition and won his All-Ireland Senior Football Championship Medal.

 In June '93, the 'Stone won the Feis an Dúin Senior Sevens at St. Patrick's Park, Newcastle, and represented Down in the All-Ireland Kilmacud Crokes Sevens.

-On 26 September 1993, at Páirc Esler, Longstone defeated Carryduff 2–6 to 0–9 to win the Reserve Football Championship.
-On this day we broke the jinx of losing finals to record a historic win.
-There were jubilant scenes as the cup was presented to the twenty-year-old captain, Denis Cotter, and paraded in front of the supporters.
-It was a historic day for the club and that night a victory dinner and celebration were held in Longstone Hall.
+On 26 September 1993, at Páirc Esler, Longstone defeated Carryduff 2–6 to 0–9 to win the Reserve Football Championship, recording a win after multiple loses at finals.
+The cup was presented to the twenty-year-old captain, Denis Cotter, and paraded in front of celebrating supporters.
+Following the significant win, a victory dinner and celebration were held in Longstone Hall.